Mom’s life lessons on simple living

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.

-To honour my Mum, here are 10 things she taught me about waste reduction and simple living as I was growing up.
+Here are 10 things my mum taught me about waste reduction and simple living.

 1. Leftovers are food too.
-My mum can make a great meal out of a chicken frame and other leftovers.
-For many years, she came over for lunch on Fridays and I always looked forward to her homemade soup.
+Mum can make a great meal out of a chicken frame and other leftovers.
+For years, she came over for lunch on Fridays and I always looked forward to her homemade soup.

 2. Plastic cutlery is washable and reusable.
-When I was younger, I used to think this defeated the purpose of using plastic cutlery.
+I used to think this defeated the purpose of using plastic cutlery.
 Now I know better!

 4. Donate or give away things you don’t need.
 Someone else will be happy to receive the clothes you no longer wear or the dishes you’ve grown tired of.

 6. You don’t need a washer and dryer to do laundry.
 Growing up, we never had a washer or dryer.
 Mum washed laundry by hand or took it to the laundromat.
-Our clothesline was never empty.
-I think that’s why I love drying laundry outside.
+Our clothesline was rarely empty.

 7. Reusable shopping bags are cool.
-Mum would shop at the local butcher and green grocer with her string shopping bags, long before it was the thing to do.
+Mum shopped at the local butcher and green grocer with her string shopping bags.
+As reusable bags have made a comeback, what’s old is truly new again.

 8. Margarine tubs and yogurt containers are great for food storage.
-Who needs Tupperware anyway?
+Who needs fancy Tupperware anyway?

 9. Eat what you’re given and don’t waste food.
 Growing up with so many siblings, Mum told me if she didn’t eat what was on her plate, someone else would.

 10. Walking is a great way to travel.
-Even at 90, people often tell me they see Mum out walking.
+Even when Mum was in her late 80s, people often told me they saw her out walking.
 She didn’t learn to drive until she was 50 so she walked everywhere.
-I’m sure it’s what keeps her young!
-I’m happy to say I inherited her love of walking.
+I’m sure it has kept her young!
+I’m happy I inherited her love of walking.

 Thanks Mum!